xraypy/xraylarch/doc/fitting/confidence.rst

         -best      -0.26785   -0.18436   -0.09583          0    0.10553    0.22637    0.36709

-Now we see more asymmetric uncertainty values.
+Now can see more asymmetric uncertainty values, specifically that the -n-:math:`\sigma` and +n-:math:`\sigma` are different, and don't seem to be linear in n.
 Comparing the 1-:math:`\sigma` levels between the automated and explicit methods as we did above, we now have

     ============= =============== =================================== ===============================
      Parameter      Best Value      Automatic 1-:math:`\sigma` value  Explicit 1-:math:`\sigma` value